 While youth may be familiar with welcoming others in the context of church, they may not as readily connect God's mandate for hospitality to other areas of life.
-This lesson will demonstrate how to do so.
+This session will demonstrate how to do so.

-Gather Bibles, newsprint, marker, paper, and pens.

-In "Serve a Meal to Others" on page 69, food is required.
+- Gather Bibles, newsprint, marker, paper, and pens. - Depending on the options you choose: - "Serving a Meal to Others" (p.
+71): Gather required food.
 Please consider any dietary restrictions and food allergies.
 Make the necessary adjustments by substituting or adding alternative foods.

-WELCOME OTHERS
+WELCOMING OTHERS